We strongly recommend openness to the "just friends" option in any online personals or lesbian social networking situation.

 Our advice would be that the way you approach a meetup will heavily influence its outcome.
 Ergo, in a conversely perverse sort of way, if you show up with the attitude, "I don't want to be wasting my time here!" it's not going to go as well, and then you're actually making it MORE likely that you WILL waste your time.
 Excessive concern with wasting time in an interpersonal situation being one of those unfortunate self-fulfilling prophecies.

-You're also missing out on another important source that women often use to meet other women, the time-honored and often effective "friend of a friend."
+You may also miss out on another important source that women often use to meet other women, the time-honored and often effective "friend of a friend."
 Someone could hook you up with a "friend of a friend" date at any time, but beyond that we've also noticed a phenomenon in some smaller towns where there are a few lesbian couples that have lived in the area for 10 years or more.
 While the two of them have been monogamously involved for the last 101 years, they know practically everyone else, coupled AND otherwise.
 Who's dating whom, who's single now, who's on the rebound but might be more suitable for serious dating in about 3-6 months, etc. (Or who's suitable FOR rebound dating right now, if that's more your style.)
 You probably won't end up dating a member of one of those couples, but 15 other lesbians they keep tabs on might be serious contenders.